List of accolades received by Black Panther (film)

-Black Panther is a 2018 American superhero film based on the Marvel Comics character of the same name.
+Black Panther is a 2018 American superhero film based on the Marvel Comics character Black Panther.
 Produced by Marvel Studios and distributed by Walt Disney Studios Motion Pictures, it is the 18th film in the Marvel Cinematic Universe (MCU).
 The film is directed by Ryan Coogler, who co-wrote the screenplay with Joe Robert Cole, and stars Chadwick Boseman as T'Challa / Black Panther, alongside Michael B. Jordan, Lupita Nyong'o, Danai Gurira, Martin Freeman, Daniel Kaluuya, Letitia Wright, Winston Duke, Angela Bassett, Forest Whitaker, and Andy Serkis.
 In Black Panther, T'Challa is crowned king of Wakanda following his father's death, but his sovereignty is challenged by Killmonger (Jordan), who plans to abandon the country's isolationist policies and begin a global revolution.

-Black Panther premiered in Los Angeles on January 29, 2018, and was released theatrically in the United States on February 16, 2018.
-The film has garnered numerous awards and nominations with most nominations recognizing the film itself, direction, screenplay, acting, action sequences, costume design, production values, and soundtrack.
-It was nominated for seven Academy Awards (winning three), one AACTA Award, one American Music Award (won), nine BET Awards (winning two), one Billboard Music Award, seventeen Black Reel Awards (winning ten), one British Academy Film Award (won), twelve Critics' Choice Movie Awards (winning three), three Golden Globe Awards, eight Grammy Awards (winning two), two Hollywood Film Awards (won), seven MTV Movie & TV Awards (winning four), one MTV Video Music Award (won), sixteen NAACP Image Awards (winning ten), five People's Choice Awards (winning two), one Producers Guild of America Award, eight Satellite Awards (winning two), two Screen Actors Guild Awards (winning both), fourteen Saturn Awards (winning five), eleven Teen Choice Awards (winning three), and one Writers Guild Award.
+Black Panther had its world premiere at the Dolby Theatre in Los Angeles on January 29, 2018, and was theatrically released in the United States on February 16, as part of Phase Three of the MCU.
+Produced on a budget, Black Panther grossed worldwide.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of based on reviews.

-Black Panther was the first superhero film to receive a Best Picture nomination, and the first MCU film to win several categories.
-In addition, both the American Film Institute and the National Board of Review selected Black Panther as one of the top-ten films of 2018.
+Black Panther garnered awards and nominations in various categories, with recognition for its performances, music, costumes, and production design.
+At the 91st Academy Awards, the film received seven nominations, including Best Picture, the first such nomination for a superhero film.
+It went on to win three awards for Best Costume Design, Best Production Design, and Best Original Score; its Academy Award wins were the first for Marvel Studios and an MCU film.
+Black Panther was nominated for Outstanding Performance by a Stunt Ensemble in a Motion Picture and Outstanding Performance by a Cast in a Motion Picture at the 25th Screen Actors Guild Awards, winning both categories.
+At the 24th Critics' Choice Awards, the film received twelve nominations, and it ultimately won three awards for Best Costume Design, Best Production Design, and Best Visual Effects.
+Both the National Board of Review and the American Film Institute named Black Panther one of the Top Ten Films of 2018.